UnoRoute/vscode-nativescript-extend/README.md

 This extension comes with snippets, emulator executor, context menu for Nativescript project, snippet toggler and a XML widgets, attributes, parameter validator and intelisense.
 With all this listed you now have a perfect extention that will help you on your Nativescript projects.

 - All UI layout and widget are prefixed with `NS`.
-Attributes do not have any prefix.
+Attributes do not have or need any prefix.
 - You can toggle the snippets off and on, if you want to use the xml intellisense.

 > _Please note: To get the best out of this extension you wil have to disable or uninstall any nativescript snippets extension._